trganda/obsidian-attachment-management/README.md

   ],
 ```

-As you can see the original name was saved with a hash, so if you add a same file multi-times only the first will be save.
+As you can see the original name was saved with a hash, so if you add a same file multi-times only the last one will be save.
 The **originalNameStorage** will not clear automatically, use command `Clear unused original name storage`.
 This command will keep the entry if the hash of an attachment was matched.

 ### Known Issues